awelzel/flake8-gl-codeclimate/README.md

     reports:
       codequality: gl-code-quality-report.json
 ```
-This will upload the `gl-code-quality-report.json` to Gitlab and you will
+This will upload the `gl-code-quality-report.json` as Gitlab Code Quality artifact.
-start to see code quality improvements / degradations in merge requests.
+Afterwards, code quality improvements and degradations should show up in
+merge requests on Gitlab.

+Gitlab Code Quality artifacts are a subset of the [Code Climate spec][2].

+Have fun!

 [1]: https://docs.gitlab.com/ee/user/project/merge_requests/code_quality.html
 [2]: https://github.com/codeclimate/spec/blob/master/SPEC.md#data-types